Bro77XP/VocalsToUst/README.md

 This Python script (`vocaltoust.py`) generates a UST (UTAU Sequence Text) file from a vocal audio file (wav/mp3), suitable for use with DiffSinger in OpenUTAU.
 It transcribes the audio using Whisper, optionally aligns lyrics with Gentle, extracts pitch using Librosa, detects voiced regions, and creates a UST file with rests, notes, velocities, and flags tuned for DiffSinger.

+For autotuning Use https://github.com/SoulMelody/LibreSVIP/releases/tag/v2.8.0 for ustx to tlp conversion and Tunelab Q for diffsingers

 ## Features

 - **Whisper Transcription**: Uses OpenAI Whisper for audio transcription with word-level timestamps.